tymicki/Android-mock-location-gpx/README.md

 /sdcard/Download/mock_track.gpx
 App should be also granted read external storage permission in this use case.
-Mock route could be started from the app UI by tapping on "RUN GPX MOCK" or adb by sending below action from the commandline: adb  shell am broadcast -a send.mock.route
+Mock route could be started from the app UI by tapping on "RUN GPX MOCK" or by sending below action from the commandline: adb  shell am broadcast -a send.mock.route